hmunye/tcp/README.md

 [2025-08-08 14:43:16] DEBUG [tcp] [10.0.0.2:80 -> 10.0.0.1:37195] removed connection, active connections remaining: 0
 ```

-Although the payloads were sent out of order, the implementation successfully buffers and reorders them,
+Although the segment payloads were sent out of order, the implementation successfully buffers and reorders them,
 displaying the expected in-order output:

 ```
 first\n second third
 ```
+> Line feed is from the segment payload sent by `netcat`

 ## What's Not Included